 Online Complaint Form

-To apply for Lifeline or Link-Up, call your local telephone company.
+To apply for Lifeline, call your local telephone company or apply online.

 Provides accessibility information for phone, TV, and telecommunication services.

 Disclaimer: INDEX is pleased to provide you this information.
 Please note, this information is not comprehensive, nor is it intended to take the place of professional advice.
 We encourage you to check other resources of such information.
 No endorsement by the University of Massachusetts Chan Medical School, DisabilityInfo.org, INDEX, or affiliates, should be inferred.
 We reserve the right to remove, to modify, or to add any information at any time, for any reason, and without notice.

 Any information you may provide to update or further complete this information would be appreciated.
 Please contact us with comments.
 We appreciate your help.